 - Sneakers that lace up.
 You may have some swelling in your feet.
 Lace-up sneakers can accomodate this swelling.

 - Your portable music player, if you choose.
 However, someone will need to hold it for you when you go into surgery.

 - Your Health Care Proxy form, if you have completed one.

 - A case for your personal items (such as eyeglasses, hearing aid(s), dentures, prosthetic device(s), wig, and religious articles), if you have one.

 - Your toothbrush and other toiletries, if you wish.

-Parking at MSK is available in the garage on East 66th Street between York and First Avenues.
-To reach the garage, enter East 66th Street from York Avenue.
+To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
-There is a pedestrian tunnel that connects the garage to the hospital.
-If you have questions about prices, call 212-639-2338.
+There’s a tunnel that you can walk through that connects the garage to the hospital.

-There are also commercial garages nearby on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.
+There are also other garages located on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.